Moehazari/Salary-Analysis/README.md

 Technologies Used
 Python: Data analysis and visualization (pandas, matplotlib, seaborn)
-SQL: Querying the dataset in PostgreSQL (queries are available in the notebook for reference) Jupyter Notebook (Optional): To document the analysis step-by-step
+SQL: Querying the dataset in PostgreSQL
-DBeaver: For SQL queries and database management